nihilisticpandemonium/DeadlocksStackedMining/README.md

 *   If you notice some debug code in your factorio-current.log, just ignore it.
 It has no influence on the game.
 It will be removed as soon as I am sure that the mod runs without any bugs.
 # Mod support & Compatibility
 *   Compatible with Mining Drones and should work with all other mods that add higher tier / different miners
-*   Support for all modded ores (resources of the category "basic-solid")
+*   Support for all modded ores (resources of the category "basic-solid") and Imersite from Krastorio 2.
 *   Tested for Krastorio 2, Bob's Ores and Angel's Refining.
 Let me know if you come across any bugs/issues.
 *   A stacked version of all mining results of the modded ores is created even if no add-on is installed that adds support for these ores, meaning this mod can be used without any other add-on that adds stacking support for the respective mods.
 They work perfectly fine.
 However, this mod uses a function from [Deadlock's Stacking Beltboxes & Compact Loaders](https://mods.factorio.com/mod/deadlock-beltboxes-loaders) to generate the icons and does not include any stacked icons, because the graphics of some mods might be protected by a license.
 Use other add-ons that add support including graphics for the respective mods to improve performance.
-*   Support for new modded resource categories planned (e.g. Imersite from Krastorio 2)
 ![alt text](https://i.imgur.com/tuBhn4I.jpg "Krastorio 2 Rare Metals & Bobs Ores, with electric mining drill 2 and 3")